Tooth Extractions An Overview

-As a family dentist, Dr. Paulen will monitor the development of your wisdom teeth during routine visits to Proud Smiles and make recommendations about removal when appropriate.
-In most cases, wisdom teeth can be removed in the familiar comfort of our Sandy Springs dentist office.
+As a family dentist, Dr. Patel will monitor the development of your wisdom teeth during routine visits to Proud Smiles.
+Usually, our mouths don’t have room for this extra set of molars.
+She will make recommendations about removal when appropriate.
+In most cases, we can remove wisdom teeth in the familiar comfort of our Sandy Springs dentist office.

-The extraction of wisdom teeth is a common, and often necessary procedure, performed under local anesthesia.
+The extraction of wisdom teeth is a common and often necessary procedure performed under local anesthesia.
 Barring any complications, a tooth can be easily removed in one piece.
 After surgery, patients can expect varying levels of swelling and discomfort.
-Dr. Paulen will provide post treatment care instructions to help minimize pain and recovery time.
+Dr. Patel will provide post-treatment care instructions to help minimize pain and recovery time.